bacardi55/gtl/README.md

 **TUI Emoji Status:**

+* ✔: All good :)
-* ❌: Indicates that the feed is unreachable.
+* ❌: Indicates that the feed format is wrong or that no entries has been found.
+* ☠️ : Indicates that the capsule/page is unreachable.
 * ❌🔓: Indicates an error with the SSL certificate.

 ## Use gtl CLI